wtprince/tizen-docs/docs/application/native/guides/multimedia/media-content.md

     }
     ```

 2. To find the items satisfying certain criteria, or modify the results in a specific way, create a filter and set its properties.
-For a detailed list of condition fields (such as `MEDIA_TYPE`) and their values (such as `MEDIA_CONTENT_TYPE_IMAGE` and `MEDIA_CONTENT_TYPE_VIDEO`), see the `media_content_type.h` header file.The following example filters media items so that only image and video files are included in the result.
+For a detailed list of condition fields (such as `MEDIA_TYPE`) and their values (such as `MEDIA_CONTENT_TYPE_IMAGE` and `MEDIA_CONTENT_TYPE_VIDEO`), see the `media_content_type.h` header file.

+   The following example filters media items so that only image and video files are included in the result.
 The filter is case-insensitive, and the results are sorted in descending order by item display name.
 For more information on the filter properties, see [Setting up a Filter](#filter).

     ```
     #define BUFLEN 200